parmsam/quarto-speech/README.md

 # Speech Extension For Quarto

 Adds speech recognition to RevealJS for Quarto.
 This project ports the [mschmo/reveal-speech](https://github.com/mschmo/reveal-speech) plugin over to Quarto for RevealJS.
-Credit goes to him for the original plugin.
+Credit goes to him for the original plugin that I've made some slight modifications to.
 It allows you to verbally control your RevealJS slides.

 ## Installing